woojiahao/git-guide/03-first-commit/README.md

 4. Once a file has been staged, the file is ready to be committed.

     ```bash
-    git commit -m "Add a.txt"
+    git commit -m "Add names.txt"
     ```

     `git commit` is relatively straightforward.
 However, the `-m` is rather interesting.
 It provides a "commit message" for the commit which is the text in quotations following it.
 This commit message can be thought of as a short description of what the commit/change is about.
 Generally, commit messages should provide useful information about the commit where you can look back later and understand why changes were made without having to re-read the code.

     To check that a file has been successfully committed, you can run `git status`.
 This time, Git will inform you on the total number of commits you have in the staging area that have not been pushed to the remote repository.

 5. Once a file has been committed, it can finally be pushed the remote repository.
 Pushing is in a sense uploading the latest set of changes to the remote repository.
-In our case, we have decided to create a new file called `a.txt`, add the text "Hello world" to it, and save/commit that change.
+In our case, we have decided to create a new file called `names.txt`, add the text "Hello world" to it, and save/commit that change.

     ```bash
     git push origin master